Forming a US LLC from Canada: Complete Guide (2026)

 How the IRS sees a single-member LLC

-The IRS treats a single-member LLC as a "disregarded entity" by default (IRS Publication 3402).
-The LLC's income flows through to the owner's personal tax return.
-The owner pays US tax (if any) at individual rates.
-There is no corporate-level tax.
-This pass-through treatment is the primary reason US founders choose LLCs over C-Corps.
+The IRS treats a single-member LLC as a "disregarded entity" (IRS Publication 3402).
+Income flows through to the owner's personal return.
+No corporate-level tax.
+This is the whole reason US founders pick LLCs over C-Corps.

 How the CRA sees a single-member LLC

-The CRA treats US LLCs as corporations under CRA Interpretation Bulletin IT-343R and subsequent guidance.
-The CRA's position: an LLC is a separate legal entity, distinct from its owner, and is therefore a corporation for Canadian tax purposes — regardless of how the US classifies it.
+The CRA treats US LLCs as corporations under CRA Interpretation Bulletin IT-343R.
+Their position: an LLC is a separate legal entity, distinct from its owner, therefore a corporation for Canadian tax purposes.
+Doesn't matter what the US thinks.

 | Tax treatment | IRS view | CRA view |